icerpc/icerpc-docs/content/getting-started/tutorial/server-tutorial.md

     return new ValueTask<string>($"Hello, {name}!");
 ```

-However, it's more convenient to omit the type name, especially when this type
+However, it's more convenient to omit the type name, especially when this type is complicated.

-is complicated.
+We mark class `Chatbot` as partial because the [SliceService] attribute instructs the Slice Service code generator to
+implement interface [IDispatcher]—in other words, make `Chatbot` a service implementation.

 ### Program.cs - the dispatch pipeline and the server logic